newsuk/times-components-native/.github/CONTRIBUTING.md

   on your computer for more info on the error
 * If you're still struggling verify that you are able to run `yarn storybook` and that it works in web view.
+* If you have issues with jest test not updating to use latest code changes, try `yarn jest --clearCache` then run your tests again.

 ### iOS